The Grand Explorer - Fitness

 Day 1: Hike the Kepler Track

 After meeting your guides and fellow travellers in Queenstown, you’ll embark on your long-awaited New Zealand adventure.
-This morning we'll head to Fiordland National Park and if you're feeling up for being active today you'll pop your hiking boots on for your first Great Walk, The Kepler Track.
+This morning we'll head to Fiordland National Park for our first Great Walk, The Kepler Track.
 The Kepler Track is renowned for its vivid green moss, native beech forest, and stunning mountain ranges.
 We’ll walk the section from Rainbow Reach up to Moturau Hut.
 Following the Waiau River through beech forest and wetlands until we emerge out onto the spectacular viewpoint at the lakeside Moturau Hut.
-Our relaxed option today gives you the chance to explore the peaceful town and lakeside walks of Te Anau.
-Te Anau is the gateway to Fiordland National Park.
-You can take a stroll along the lakefront, explore the local shops or treat yourself to a Kiwi mince pie from the famous Miles Better Pies.

 Day 2: Milford Sound short walks and cruise Milford Sound